WetHat/rss-tracker/test-vault/RSS/reference/Planet PowerShell/Keep Microsoft Teams status Available instead of away using PowerShell.md

 >
 > (+)(-)

 🔗Read article [online](https://powershellisfun.com/2024/05/23/keep-microsoft-teams-status-available-instead-of-away-using-powershell/).
-For other items in this feed see [[../Planet PowerShell|Planet PowerShell]].
+For other items in this feed see [[Planet PowerShell]].
-Planet PowerShell

 - [ ] [[Keep Microsoft Teams status Available instead of away using PowerShell]]
 - - -
 It is one of the things I hear my colleagues, and even my girlfriend, mention regularly...
 Why does